 Please note: College Deadlines are not the same as University deadlines.

 The preferred entry semester is Fall.
-Most areas begin reviewing applications for the Fall semester as early as February,
+Most areas begin reviewing applications for the Fall semester early, therefore it

 For more information please see the current Graduate Bulletin or contact the Ph.D.
 Program Coordinator for your area of concentration:

 Accountancy: Dr. Zabihollah Rezaee

 Finance: Dr. Thomas McInish

 Management: Dr. David Allen

 Marketing: Dr. Daniel Sherrell

 All departments do not necessarily admit each year.